jlomoglio/EasyLiquorPOS/README.md

 # EasyLiquorPOS-v2
-A simple and poerful point of sale system and store manager for small Liquor stores.
+A simple and powerful point of sale system and store manager for small Liquor stores.
 Built with React.